mirek/CoreTestAllocator/Readme.md

     17  otest                               0x00000001000019b4 0x0 + 4294973876
     18  ???
 0x0000000000000006 0x0 + 6

-First two lines will always be the same, the third one tells us that the `OSCCreate` function allocates `0x100504390` address which was never released - it's easy to fix it now.
+Where the first two lines can be ignored.
+The third one shows that the `OSCCreate` function have allocated `0x100504390` address which has never been released.